t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 The solution is to pick a state model that fits better to the application.
 In the case of the door bell -- and many other event-driven resources -- the solution could be a counter that counts how often the bell was pressed.
 The corresponding action is taken each time the client observes a change in the received representation.

-In the case of a network outage, this could lead to a ringing sound 10 minutes after the bell was rung.
+In the case of a network outage, this could lead to a ringing sound long after the bell was rung.
 Also including a timestamp of the last counter increment in the state can help to suppress ringing a sound when the event has become obsolete.
+Another solution would be to change the client/server roles of the door bell button and the ringer, as described in {{sec-server-push}}.

-## Server Push
+## Server Push {#sec-server-push}

 Overall, a universal mechanism for server push, that is, change-of-state notifications and stand-alone event notifications, is still an open issue that is being discussed in the Thing-to-Thing Research Group.
 It is connected to the state-event duality problem and custody transfer, that is, the transfer of the responsibility that a message (e.g., event) is delivered successfully.

 A proficient mechanism for change-of-state notifications is currently only available for CoAP: Observing resources {{RFC7641}}.
-It offers enventual consistency, which guarantees "that if the resource does not undergo a new change in state, eventually all registered observers will have a current representation of the latest resource state".
+The CoAP Observe mechanism offers eventual consistency, which guarantees "that if the resource does not undergo a new change in state, eventually all registered observers will have a current representation of the latest resource state".
 It intrinsically deals with the challenges of lossy networks, where notifications might be lost, and constrained networks, where there might not be enough bandwidth to propagate all changes.

 For stand-alone event notifications, that is, where every single notification contains an identifiable event that must not be lost, observing resources is not a good fit.
 A better strategy is to model each event as a new resource, whose existence is notified through change-of-state notifications of an index resource (cf. Collection pattern).
 Large numbers of events will cause the notification to grow large, as it needs to contain a large number of Web links.
-Blockwise transfers {{RFC7959}} can help here.
+Block-wise transfers {{RFC7959}} can help here.
 When the links are ordered by freshness of the events, the first block can already contain all links to new events.
 Then, observers do not need to retrieve the remaining blocks from the server, but only the representations of the new event resources.

 An alternative pattern is to exploit the dual roles of IoT devices, in particular when using CoAP: they are usually client and server at the same time.
-A client observer would subscribe to events by registering a callback URI at the origin server, e.g., using a POST request and receiving the location of a temporary subscription resource as handle.
+An endpoint interested in observing the events would subscribe to them by registering a callback URI at the origin server, e.g., using a POST request with the URI or a hypermedia document in the payload, and receiving the location of a temporary "subscription resource" as handle in the response.
-The origin server would then publish events by sending POST requests containing the event to the observer.
+The origin server would then publish events by sending requests containing the event data to the observer's callback URI; here POST can be used to add events to a collection located at the callback URI or PUT can be used when the event data is a new state that shall replace the outdated state at the callback URI.
 The cancellation can be modeled through deleting the subscription resource.
 This pattern makes the origin server responsible for delivering the event notifications.
 This goes beyond retransmissions of messages;